adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

 8. **Ingest output Data in Bigquery Table**
     - Store the prediction results in a **BigQuery table** for monitoring, analytics, or alerting.

+9. **Monitor model predictions for drift or anomalies**

+    - Analyze the prediction results stored in BigQuery for signs of data drift, class imbalance, or concept drift.

+10. **Trigger Cloud Logging alert on threshold breach**

+    - When drift or anomaly is detected, log a structured message to **Cloud Logging**.

+11. **Create a log-based alert**

+    - Threshold breach is logged to **Pub Sub**.

+    - The alert triggers a Cloud Run service that orchestrates automated responses which is listening to specific pattern.

+13. **Initiate automated retraining via Cloud Run Functions**

+    - The **Cloud Run functions** starts the Vertex AI Pipeline to retrain the model.

 Reference:
 [1]: [Batch Dataflow Pipeline](https://github.com/adityasolanki205/Batch-Processing-Pipeline-using-DataFlow)